DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Pos` A posição do bit bitset a ser testado para seu valor.
+*POS* a posição do bit no bitset a ser testado para seu valor.

 ### <a name="return-value"></a>Valor de retorno